Engineer and Logistic Staff Corps: Current work

 In 2015 the Engineer and Logistic Staff Corps, together with the General Service Corps, were incorporated into the 77th Brigade.
-Both the Staff Corps and the General Service Corps have been expanded and now provide not only a body of board level leaders in engineering, logistics, data & digital, finance & commerce but also a cohort of senior managers in communications, advertising, marketing and academia able to advise the army.
-“The beauty of them is they think like a military person but have industrial experience; it’s a perfect blend,” said Brigadier Phil Prosser, commander of 101 Logistic Brigade in 2020, “they're always challenging us.
-They’re the backstagers.
-They’ll always be the unsung heroes but will never be catapulted into the limelight”.
+Both the Staff Corps and the General Service Corps have been expanded and now provide body of board level leaders in engineering, logistics, data & digital, finance & commerce and a cohort of senior managers in communications, advertising, marketing and academia able to advise the army.

 Members of the Engineer and Logistic Staff Corps hold their commissions as officers in the Royal Engineers (Volunteers) and are grouped into six directorates: engineering, infrastructure and systems; logistics; cyber and communications; corporate support and healthcare.

 The establishment strength of 120 officers, increased from 60 in 2021, consists of 25 Colonels, 50 Lieutenant Colonels and 45 Majors.
 Membership is by invitation only and promotion generally follows seniority with some discretion to allow for individual officers' statuses in their profession and their level of participation in the corps.
 Officers who cease to be engaged in a relevant profession must offer to resign their commissions but may retain their appointment on the Commanding Officer's recommendation and with the approval of the Army Board of the Defence Council.
 All officers of the corps are briefed to expect calls at any time to provide impartial and confidential advice to the British Armed Forces.

 Officers are regularly invited to relevant army conferences and equipment demonstrations to keep them up to date with current capabilities.
 However, members are rarely seen in uniform and enjoy an independence not seen elsewhere in the military.
-“If I have to sit in front of a three-star General and explain that he or she may be wrong, I need to be able to do that without wearing a rank slide” said the Commanding Officer, Gary Sullivan, in 2020.
+"If I have to sit in front of a three-star General and explain that he or she may be wrong, I need to be able to do that without wearing a rank slide" said the Commanding Officer, Gary Sullivan, in 2020.

 The corps is administered by a Board of senior corps officers, chaired by the Commander (a Colonel as Commanding Officer) and assisted by the Chief of Staff (formerly Acting Adjutant), normally a Lieutenant Colonel who also acts as the Board’s secretary.
 The Chief of Staff is always a retired army officer currently working in a relevant profession who acts as a point of contact for advice.
 The current officers are mainly chief executives, directors and senior managers of 60 different engineering, transport and logistics organisations, which together employ 100,000 people.